January 28, 2021

 said spokesman Kelly Shackelford.
 "In too many

-instances, as religious Americans have sought to
+instances, as religious Americans have sought

-abide by important public health guidelines
+to abide by important public health guidelines

-during this pandemic they have been singled out
+during this pandemic they have been singled

-requires.
+CDC requires.
 We are grateful to the attorney

 general and the Department of Justice for